tullyH/spiritual-trip-report/memoir.md

 Like, people were playing their roles with so much swag, so much beauty.
 Maybe they’re not aware of it.
 But they are it.

+Sometimes it felt like some mysterious alien just came up, tapped a few buttons on the back of my head —

+— and boom.

+The world cracked open.
+Everything was beautiful.

+I looked around, wondering,
+“Wait… were they seeing this all along?”

+He was already fading away, smiling.

+Maybe he whispered,

+“Don’t worry… just be here.”

 In those moments, social anxiety doesn’t exist.
 Because you see how everyone’s just stuck in their own loop.
 And it’s like becoming lucid in a dream—you start to act silly because you realize none of it matters.